-Our curriculum is built around stimulating the children's natural curiosity in learning.
+Our curriculum is built around stimulating the children's natural curiosity in learning and following their own interests.

 In Nursery and Reception, the children follow the Early Years Foundation Stage curriculum.
 This involves a lot of play to encourage the children to talk and communicate which is vital at this early stage of learning.